 - All plans include SSH tunnels and IP whitelisting for integrations and destinations that support these features.

-- For Unlimited Plus plans, additional advanced connectivity options - such as VPNs, reverse SSH tunneling, and Amazon Web Services Private Link - may be available.
+- For Premium plans, additional advanced connectivity options - such as VPNs, reverse SSH tunneling, and Amazon Web Services Private Link - may be available.

 Permissions for integrations and destinations

 Stitch’s integrations use the minimum permissions that allow read access to necessary data and can be configured by users to replicate only a subset of available data.

 However, the permissions Stitch requires to successfully pull your data will depend on the database or SaaS application’s permission structure.
 In some cases, we only need read-only permissions to pull all the data required - in others, we need what amounts to full access.

 Regardless of the level of permissions we request for an integration, we will only ever read your data.
 Any permissions beyond the scope of read-only will not be used.